danhemerlein/danhemerlein.com-react/to-do.md

     mixed and matched code from different SO answers

 - style the ScrollToTop component
+  ## DONE
+    used some Code Pens as a reference

 - create a mail chimp account
   ## DONE